Tired of pausing and rewinding to decipher dialogue? Upgrade your audio with this slim soundbar. (Amazon)

 Check out his roundup of the best tablets of 2024 for a full review.

-With a 50-watt output and dual stereo speakers, this small but mighty soundbar delivers an immersive audio experience.
+With 50-watt output and dual stereo speakers, this small-but-mighty soundbar delivers an immersive audio experience.

 At just $25 this is the lowest price we've ever seen this soundbar, and it's one of the top entry-level choices out there, with a five-star rating from nearly 16,000 reviewers.
 Even at full price, this would be more than worth it — why spend your downtime straining to hear your favorite shows?
 Compare this to top-of-the line Bose, which even on sale can run over $200.